fst

 Overview

 This module exists in order to facilitate quick and easy high level editing of Python source in the form of an AST tree while preserving formatting.
-It is meant to allow you to change python code functionality while not having to deal with the miniutae of precedence, indentation, parentheses, commas, comments, docstrings, semicolons, line continuations, else vs. elif, and all the various other niche special cases of Python syntax across different versions of the language.
+It is meant to allow you to change Python code functionality while not having to deal with the details of:

 See Example Recipes for more in-depth examples.